rohan-varma/rohan-varma.github.io/_posts/2016-12-29-Express-API.md

 ### Defining Our API Endpoint with Express

 The next step was to set up the Express framework and begin to define routes and endpoints for our application.
 [Express](http://expressjs.com/) is a minimal web framework that is essentially composed of two things: routing and middleware functions.
-At a high level, routing defines endpoints for your application that can be accessed to perform certain actions (ie, GET or POST certain data).
+At a high level, [routing](https://expressjs.com/en/guide/routing.html) defines endpoints for your application that can be accessed to perform certain actions (ie, GET or POST certain data).
 In other words, it defines the structure that is used for interaction with the backend of your web app.
-An Express route essentially maps a URL to a specific set of functions, called middleware functions.
+An Express route essentially maps a URL to a specific set of functions, called [middleware functions](https://expressjs.com/en/guide/writing-middleware.html).
 Middleware functions are quite powerful, and are capable of the following actions:

 - Execute any code on the server
 - Modify the request (req) and response (res) object
 - Access the next middleware function on the stack, denoted by `next()`
-- End the request/response cycle.
+- End the API call.

 For example, we can create a route for obtaining and sending data to our mailing list.
 To do this, we will create a router that maps the URL `/api/v1/email/:email?` to a set of functions.
 The last part of the URL, `:email?` is an an optional URL parameter.
 First, we can define middleware functions for this URL, which will also take care of the behavior of the endpoint without the optional argument: